johnathanvman/F6/index.md

 						if(unit(s[2]).Positive && party.units.length > 2 && !unit(0).fled){
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
 CSUB tells us not to give up as the color leaves her face")
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
 CSUB tells us to keep fighting as she's drained by DOM!")
+							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
+CSUB gives me a salute before passing out from bloodloss!")
 						}
 						if(unit(s[2]).Negative && party.units.length > 2 && !unit(0).fled){
 							Entrys.push("CDOM bites down on SUB's neck and starts to drink.
 CSUB begs for us to save her as the color drains from her face!")